 When I got my IUD in July, I did a lot of research beforehand—like, a lot.
 I discussed my options with my doctor ad nauseam.
-I googled everything, and I pored over countless articles covering the general basics and the nitty gritty details.
+I googled everything, and I pored over countless articles covering the general basics and the nitty-gritty details.
 But nothing appeased my thirst for knowledge on the subject—not to mention my pre-procedure jitters—more than hearing about the real-life experiences from women who had actually gone through it.

 In this respect, my situation was ideal—I had a lot of friends with IUDs who were more than willing to get into TMI territory with me, all so that I might feel better prepared.
 But even as I ultimately learned that no IUD experience is quite the same as the next, I couldn't help but imagine how much more nervous I would feel without the anecdotal frame of reference I built in the weeks leading up to my implantation.
-And with IUDs trending in a big way after the election now seems as good a time as any to pay it forward.
+And with IUDs trending in a big way after the election, now seems as good a time as any to pay it forward.

 Since the fate of free birth control is questionable under the incoming presidential administration, many women are now scrambling to get IUDs in a preemptive way to make sure they're covered through the upcoming years, rather than taking a gamble on their reproductive health by playing wait-and-see.
-The rush is real: Planned Parenthood clinics across Massachusetts, for example, are reporting a spike 16 times what the usual IUD demand is.

 "The funniest thing about the IUD is I've had all these negative side effects, but I still prefer it to any other form of birth control I've tried.
 After nine years on the pill, I switched to the Mirena IUD over a year ago.
 I was always anxious about getting pregnant and wanted to try a form of birth control that didn't depend on me taking a pill at the same time every day.
 The insertion was really painful for me—it felt like sharp stabs in my lower abdomen.
 I had to have someone come to pick me up and stayed in bed for the rest of the day.

 "I've had acne since puberty, but in the first six months with the IUD were the worst breakouts I've ever had.
 I had big painful cysts on my chin, and as soon as one would heal (which took a couple weeks), I'd get more.
-My periods, which have always been heavy but were manageable on the pill, went from about five days to ten days or more.
+My periods, which have always been heavy but were manageable on the pill, went from about five days to 10 days or more.
 They're not heavy with the IUD, just long.
 I also started getting painful cramps and bloating so bad it hurts to wear pants.

 "Thankfully, the acne eventually calmed down to the occasional non-cystic breakout, but I still have awful periods.
 Most women find Mirena makes their periods lighter and shorter, but mine are so crazy I would need a higher dose of hormones to keep them under control.
 I started using Erythromycin (a topical antibiotic) for my acne, which really helped.
 I also just started taking Spironolactone, which helps with hormonal acne and can make your period lighter.
-I've only been taking it for a month, but my last period was a little shorter so I'm hoping it will get better in the next few months.
+I've only been taking it for a month, but my last period was a little shorter, so I'm hoping it will get better in the next few months.

-"Both my GP and my OB-GYN have suggested I go back to the pill, but I'd rather keep the IUD.
+"Both my GP and my ob-gyn have suggested I go back to the pill, but I'd rather keep the IUD.
 For me, the peace of mind is worth all the side effects."

 "I had actually never been on hormonal birth control before when I decided to get an IUD—the thought of putting hormones in my body always skeeved me out, and I used other methods of birth control for years.
 However, my hormones suddenly went haywire about a year ago: I gained a bunch of weight with little explanation, and my period suddenly went from being easy and nearly nonexistent to extremely painful and heavy—it was severely impacting my life, completely out of the blue.
 After waiting it out for several months, trying to alter my lifestyle to balance my hormones to no avail, thinking about it a lot, and having a few conversations with my doctor, she recommended that I try Mirena.